Mining One Bitcoin: Time, Difficulty, and Profitability

 When difficulty rises, the only way to stand still is to run faster.
 And running faster in mining means one thing: better hardware.

-Modern ASICs like the S21 series achieve efficiency of 13–17 W/TH.
+Modern ASICs like the S21 series achieve the efficiency of 13–17 W/TH.
 Their predecessors from three years ago were stuck at 25–30 W/TH.
 The difference isn't academic — it's the line between profit and loss at the next difficulty peak.

 Upgrading mining hardware isn't about chasing hashrate records.
 It's about staying above water when the tide comes in.
 Each new generation extends the runway, allowing miners to remain profitable longer after each difficulty adjustment.